 – Diversity and inclusion

-We will only be funding awesome projects that get people back together, engage them in their community, bring them downtown.
+We will only be funding awesome projects that get people back together and engage them in their community.
 These projects may be singular one-time events, reoccurring experiences, value added moments attached to existing events, etc. Think live music, competitions, team activities, etc.

 Awardees must have a fiscal sponsor to accept your funds and disperse them, but DO NOT LET THAT SCARE YOU.
 If you do not know what a fiscal sponsor or a 501(c)3 is, we will help you with that part.
 No big deal.
 Your fiscal sponsor must be a 501c3 organization (a nonprofit) or a local church with proper designation.